-Want to show out-of-town visitors a bit of colorful Colorado without getting stuck in traffic on I-70?
+Want to experience colorful Colorado without getting out of your car?
 Here are four short, scenic drives without crowds or traffic near Golden, Colorado.
+These make for a perfect afternoon escape.
+Why not ease back into exploring Colorado with one of these four adventures?

 The Lariat Loop Trail.
 In the 1920s, long before I-70 was ever dreamed of, Denver created their Mountain Park system, a series of two dozen parks including Red Rocks Amphitheatre, Buffalo Bill’s Grave, and the buffalo herd overlook, all to preserve some of the great beauty spots of the Front Range.
 The parks were then connected by a circular road that was named, The Lariat Loop Trail.
 In the early days of motorcars, the Lariat Loop was one of the most popular attractions in the West.
 And it still can be.
 The 40-mile loop still exists, combining several now smaller roads into a Colorado Scenic & Historic Byway.
-The place to begin is in downtown Golden and take the twisting and curving drive up Lookout Mountain.
+The place to begin is in downtown Golden where you can pick up a to go coffee or picnic and then take the twisting and curving drive up Lookout Mountain.
 The road gains 1,300-feet in just 4.3 miles, with enough drop-offs and viewpoints to thrill any visitor.

 It climaxes at the 7,379-foot summit of Lookout Mountain with spectacular sweeping views in every direction.
 There is free parking at Buffalo Bill’s Grave & Museum, which is worth a visit to learn about the Old West’s most famous scout and showman.
+Call ahead to see if the Museum is open.
 The road continues a few miles to Genesee Mountain Park and the buffalo overlook, where it’s possible to see Denver’s herd of 40 buffalo with a snowcapped mountain panorama in the background.
 You can park here and walk along a new paved trail to get an up-close look at this herd of bison.
 From here, you are also near the Sleeper House – the flying saucer shaped house that was featured in Woody Allen’s movie, “Sleeper.”
 The house is privately owned, but visible from the Lariat Loop Trail.
 For more than 40 other attractions on the Lariat Loop, go to: www.lariatloop.org

 Hwy.
 93 and The Back Road to Boulder The most interesting way to drive Boulder from Denver is to head west to Golden, then go north on Hwy.
 93. This is one of the last undeveloped stretches of road along the Front Range for two good reasons.
 Large parts of it have been preserved as open space by Boulder and now offer ranch lands, canal walks and pretty grass fields with the Flatirons as a backdrop.
 The east side of the road was preserved because it was Rocky Flats, a high security area where the triggers for nuclear bombs were once made.
 All 70,000 atomic bombs made by the U.S. have parts that were made at Rocky Flats.
 The bombs are long gone, and Rocky Flats is being restored and brought back as a wildlife refuge.
 Trails, biking and horseback riding will soon be open in the area.